logo for gamblingteachers.com

 That two, three, four or more percent is working on a lot more money than it would at games such as Pai Gow poker, Let It Ride or roulette, which are relatively slow games.

-For example, most readers are probably aware that splitting tens is a no-no at blackjack.
-Here’s why.
+For example, most readers are probably aware that blackjack decisions of splitting tens is a no-no. Here’s why.
 First, let us take the most vulnerable dealer hand, 16, and see what happens when we split our 10s.

 For every $100 bet on your 20 composed of two ten-valued cards in the six and eight-deck games, you will win approximately $57 if you split them.
 Not bad?